Labour MP Compares Sunak's Low Growth, High Tax Economy to Ted Heath

 It was a Labour MP who provided the stand-out moment from Rishi’s Treasury select committee appearance yesterday.
-Siobain McDonagh demanded Rishi name a proper tax cut he’d made:
+Siobhain McDonagh demanded Rishi name a proper tax cut he’d made:

 “…it’s not a tax cut, that’s a benefit change.
 It’s not a tax cut.
 It’s a change in the taper rate to Universal Credit…you’re just desperate to find a tax cut.
 We’re sitting in the Margaret Thatcher room, and you hope to emulate her, but the British Prime Minister and British Tory government that you are most emulating at the moment is Ted Heath’s: low growth, and therefore high tax.
 Is that not the case.”